 However, the court continued by providing more guidance once the issue of Caitlyn had fulfilled the requirements for emancipation in New Jersey was decided.
 Whether a parent is obligated to pay college tuition, and the child is unemancipated, the court must engage in a two-part analysis.
 First, there must be a consideration of whether there are other equitable considerations that would lean against a parent paying costs, such as the child’s refusal for the parent to be involved in the choice of schools, and a continued examination of the parent-child relationship.
 Second, the court must determine whether the parents are actually able to pay any costs, and it is not merely a consideration of the parental incomes.
 Rather, other financial obligations, such as other minor children, and other debts, should be considered, as well as any contribution from the college student, like financial aid or scholarships.

 Overall, for a court to determine whether a child fulfills all aspects of emancipation in NJ is an incredibly fact-intensive and evidence-heavy inquiry.
 The court here does appear to indicate that there needs to be a trade-off from the child to the parents should the child be found unemancipated and should the parents be ordered to pay for tuition: there should be a firm relationship and the parent should not merely be a bank, and the parent should have the ability to guide and influence the child.
 There must be an element of dependency – and not just financially – on the parents by the child.
-If you have any questions concerning emancipation and a parent‘s obligation to contribute to college costs, call the Law Offices of Peter Van Aulen for a free consultation.
+If you have any questions concerning emancipation and a parent‘s obligation to contribute to college costs, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation.